-Record-low mortgage rates in South Carolina make it as good a time as any for first-time homebuyers to dive into the housing market.
-A 30-year mortgage for a South Carolina resident with a credit score of 740 or greater was recently available for as little as 3.375 percent at a fixed rate.
-A 15-year mortgage was 2.75 percent.
+Rock-bottom mortgage rates in South Carolina make it as good a time as any for first-time homebuyers to dive into the housing market.
+The average rate on a 30-year mortgage for borrowers with stellar credit score was 3.68 percent as of late 2020.
 Beyond historically low interest rates, first-time buyers can also count on a $2,000 federal tax credit for the life of their mortgage.
 As with any loan, the actual rate quote a first-time buyer receives in South Carolina will also be based on credit history and monthly income.

 South Carolina residents can review their credit history annually for free from any of the three primary credit reporting companies: Experian, TransUnion and Equifax.
 Review your reports carefully and contact the reporting companies in writing to dispute errors.
 A high credit core is key to getting the lowest possible interest rate on a mortgage.
 This can save thousands of dollars over the life of a home loan.
 Learn more about the factors that drive mortgage rates.

 Mortgage Help for First-Timer Homebuyers in South Carolina

 The South Carolina Housing Finance and Development Authority (HFDA) offers several mortgage products at competitive interest rates to help first-time homeowners buy a house.
 Financial assistance with the down payment is also available and based on household income.
 You'll need a credit score of at least 640 to qualify for this assistance from the HFDA.
 These loans and mortgages are government backed.

 The state agency raises money by selling bonds, using the proceeds to finance mortgages originated by commercial lenders licensed in South Carolina.
 The agency guarantees the mortgages and uses homeowners' monthly mortgage payments to repay bond investors.